Credentials Management with CLI

 step 1 : Prepare Credentials JSON File

-Example of credential for docker registry
+Example of credential

 {